 Public Humanities Graduate Research Workshop

-The workshop hosts events each quarter.
-These sessions will provide participants an opportunity to engage faculty, staff, and professionals—from across Northwestern and other institutions around the country—who can speak to the importance of publicly-engaged work but also provide skills training and professional mentorship.
+Following an application process, participants meet twice per quarter in workshop (hybrid format with lunch provided for both on-campus and virtual participants).
+The initiative also hosts public events throughout the year.
+These sessions provide participants an opportunity to engage faculty, staff, and professionals—from across Northwestern and other institutions around the country—who can speak to the importance of publicly engaged work but also provide skills training and professional mentorship.

-Negar Razavi, ACLS Emerging Voices Fellow of the Kaplan Institute, and Rebekah Bryer, doctoral candidate in the Interdisciplinary PhD in Theatre and Drama Program.
+Trish Bredar, ACLS Emerging Voices Fellow of the Kaplan Institute, and Bridgette Hulse, doctoral candidate in the Department of Anthropology.

 In addition to the Public Humanities Graduate Research Workshop, the Public Humanities Initiative at Kaplan hosts public events for the wider graduate student community on publicly engaged scholarship and careers outside of the academy.
 Events will be updated here as they are scheduled.Back to top